Explore This Center

 About the Program

-Hereditary Hemorrhagic Telangiectasia (HHT), also known as Osler-Rendu-Weber Syndrome, is an inherited disorder in which some blood vessels do not develop properly, and often results in nosebleeds and other bleeding problems throughout the body.
-The Mass General HHT Center offers diagnosis, genetic counseling, multidisciplinary evaluations and care coordination for people with this common (1/5000) genetic condition, and emphasizes the importance of the first step of making the correct diagnosis.
+Hereditary Hemorrhagic Telangiectasia (HHT), also known as Osler-Weber-Rendu disease, is the second most common inherited bleeding disorder in the U.S. and worldwide, with a prevalence twice that of hemophilia.
+In HHT, some blood vessels do not develop properly, which results in nosebleeds and other bleeding problems throughout the body.
+Additionally, complications of abnormal blood vessels (arteriovenous malformations or AVMs) can cause other complications, particularly in the lungs, brain, liver, and heart.
+The Mass General HHT Center offers diagnosis, genetic counseling, advanced and cutting-edge therapies, multidisciplinary evaluations and care coordination for people with this common (1 in 5000) genetic condition, and emphasizes the importance of the first step of making the correct diagnosis.
 We strive to create an “HHT medical home” while offering a wide range of specialists, treatments and education our patients.
+The Mass General HHT Center is recognized worldwide for our clinical and research excellence, and is certified an HHT Center of Excellence by the Cure HHT Foundation.

 Our center includes Mass General, Mass General for Children, and Massachusetts Eye & Ear.
 This collaboration allows us to provide specialized care across the lifespan.

-Josanna Rodriguez-Lopez, MD, director of the Mass General HHT Center, and the rest of our team provide a multidisciplinary approach to tackle all aspects of the condition.
+Josanna Rodriguez-Lopez, MD and Hanny Al-Samkari, MD, Directors of the Mass General HHT Center, and the rest of our team provide a multidisciplinary approach to tackle all aspects of the condition.

 Diagnosis of HHT